There are four Grade VII classes with 16 students in each class.

 The Arts are presented in Seventh and Eighth Grade as a three-term program taught by Shady Hill School music, studio and shop teachers, other Middle School faculty, and several professional artists and musicians from outside the school community.
 Students are expected to enroll in a variety of courses in both Visual and Performing Arts before leaving Shady Hill.
 In 2018-19, courses offered include: Hip-Hop Dance, Comedy, Filmmaking, Jazz Band, Rock Band, Hip-Hop Songwriting, Intro to Guitar, Costume Design, Pottery, Photography, Drawing, Animation, Design, Shop, Metalworking, and Oil Painting.

 The Fall Play and Winter Musical are Arts Electives which require some additional time commitment.
 Students in the casts of the Play and Musical will rehearse occasionally on Wednesday and Friday afternoons, and on some Saturdays throughout the term.
 All participants will be required to be at some after-school rehearsals in the two weeks immediately prior to performances.
-(Ensembles: one period/50 minutes per week)
+(Ensembles: one 50-minute period per week)

 Gold Chorus and Gold Orchestra will meet during one academic period per week.
 These ensembles will perform several times during the school year at school assemblies.
 Students in grades VII and VIII who are a part of the school ensemble program may audition for the MMEA Eastern Division Junior District honors Band, Chorus, or Orchestra in January.